 Yes, functional alcoholics can benefit from some form of treatment.
 But getting them there is the challenge.

 In most cases, people who realize that they have an unhealthy relationship with alcohol are not going to seek treatment because they are never “as bad” as the next person.
 Instead, they attempt to “control” the drinking.
-They may try things like drinking only the weekends, avoiding hard liquor, stopping for a few months, etc. This is their way of “proving” to themselves and others that they haven’t lost control.
+They may try things like drinking only on the weekends, avoiding hard liquor, stopping for a few months, etc. This is their way of “proving” to themselves and others that they haven’t lost control.
 However, if you have the need to control something, it’s probably out of your control.

 High-functioning alcoholics tend to do better with a more streamlined and “gentler” approach compared to other addicts.
-If a functional alcoholic is ready to address their problem, they will probably benefit a lower level of care.
+If a functional alcoholic is ready to address their problem, they will probably benefit from a lower level of care.
 This is especially the case if the person doesn’t need a detox.
-Lower levels of care include outpatient treatment programs, counseling and support groups.
+Lower levels of care include outpatient treatment programs, counseling, and support groups.

 The River Source is a treatment center that addresses alcoholism and drug addiction.
 We strongly feel that anyone with a drinking problem should be assessed by a licensed doctor and/or treatment center before making any decisions.
 Many functional alcoholics do remarkably well in support groups like AA, whereas others need more structure through an outpatient program.

 The River Source has found that our Intensive Outpatient Program (IOP) can be extremely effective for high-functioning alcoholics.
 They thrive off the support and understanding they receive from others.
-They also learn new strategies for dealing with stress, anxiety and other problems.
-Because many of these individuals have jobs, families and other responsibilities, it’s important that they are present in their daily lives.
+They also learn new strategies for dealing with stress, anxiety, and other problems.
+Because many of these individuals have jobs, families, and other responsibilities, it’s important that they are present in their daily lives.
 IOP allows them this freedom and makes treatment more appealing.

 Functional alcoholics may be in a different category than other addicts, but they still have a problem with alcohol.
 Alcohol is not a friend, not a way to cope.
 It’s a one-way ticket to problems on a social, emotional, psychological and physical level.